Rafael Devers Player Props: Red Sox vs. Rockies

-Rafael Devers, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Connor Seabold on the hill, June 12 at 7:10 PM ET.
+Rafael Devers, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Colorado Rockies, with Chase Anderson on the mound, June 13 at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Yankees.
+In his previous game he had a hitless performance (0-for-4) against the Rockies.

 Rafael Devers Game Info & Props vs. the Rockies